 The main oscillator can be used as the clock source for the CPU, with or without using the PLL.
 The main oscillator operates at frequencies of 1 MHz to 24 MHz.
 This frequency can be boosted to a higher frequency, up to the maximum CPU operating frequency, by the PLL.
-The oscillator output is called OSCCLK.
-The clock selected as the PLL input is PLLCLKIN, and the ARM processor clock frequency is referred to as CCLK elsewhere in this document.
+The clock selected as the PLL input is PLLCLKIN.
+The ARM processor clock frequency is referred to as CCLK elsewhere in this document.
 The frequencies of PLLCLKIN and CCLK are the same value unless the PLL is active and connected.
+The clock frequency for each peripheral can be selected individually and is referred to as PCLK.
 Refer to Section 7.25.2 for additional information.